TheRosettaFoundation/SOLAS-Match/README.md

   - Set the audit trail to show un-cancelled.
 - https://kato.translatorswb.org/org/dashboard/ has a new % complete calculation based on words completed.
 - When a user's email is changed on TWB Platform, the next time the user logs into TWB Community, their email will be updated there.
+- Fixed a bug: "Email Verification" was not working since March 2022

 ## Version 12.1